jasmultani5391/Census-Data/README.md

 <a href="https://www.in2013dollars.com/us/inflation/1994?amount=50000">website</a>.

 ## What to expect when opening the file
-I have compiled each phase of building the algorithm, from preprocessing to analysis, into this one file.
-Annotation on steps are as following, and can be found embedded within the code:
+I have compiled each phase of building the algorithm, from preprocessing to analysis, into this one file:

  <ul style="list-style-type:disc">
  <li><b>Step 1:</b> Data introduction</li>